mikeshardmind/wakfu-utils/readme.md

 ### Contributions?

-At this point in time, I'm not looking for outside contributors, but please open an issue if you'd like to contribute.
+At this point in time, I'm not actively looking for outside contributors, but please open an issue if you'd like to contribute, especially if you're interested in building a standalone website which runs this in a user's browser, or help design a more intuitive front-end for this.

 ### Feedback